Saint Augustine's University (North Carolina): Removal from athletics conference and derecognition

-By mid-2025, the fiscal and governance crises had led to much of the university's campus falling into disrepair, including a fire in Latham Hall, a vacant dormitory, that was being investigated as arson.
-In August, St. Augustine's stated it had secured a preliminary injunction against the SACSCOC, permitting it to continue operating as an accredited institution until litigation against the accrediting agency concludes.
-On August 31, interim president Burgess resigned, citing personal reasons, and was succeeded as interim president by the interim provost, Verjanis A. Peoples.
+During its annual spring meeting from June 11–12, 2025, the CIAA removed Saint Augustine's from membership for continued noncompliance with athletic conference requirements.
+On July 14, a SACSCOC arbitration panel unanimously voted to remove Saint Augustine's from membership, stripping the institution of accredited status with immediate effect.
+By then, enrollment had collapsed to approximately 53 students, and the fiscal and governance crises had led to much of the institution's campus falling into disrepair; later that month, a fire in Latham Hall, a vacant dormitory, was investigated as arson.
+In August, Saint Augustine's secured a preliminary injunction against the SACSCOC, permitting its continued operation as an accredited institution until the conclusion of litigation.
+On August 31, interim president Burgess resigned, citing personal reasons.
+He was followed by further interim leaders.
+Into early 2026, fully online classes continued to be held.